Tax Assistance for Senior Citizens

 Sale of Principal Place of Residence

 Persons age 55 or older selling their principal place of residence may exclude from their gross income up to $250,000 for single filers or $500,000 for joint filers of the capital gain on a one-time basis, provided they owned and occupied the residence for two of the five years ending on the date of sale.
-IRS Form 2119 must be filed with the Internal Revenue Service the year in which the property is sold.
+Learn more here.

 Senior Freeze (Property Tax Reimbursement)